ansible/ansible/docsite/rst/intro_configuration.rst

 Getting the latest configuration
 ````````````````````````````````

-If installing ansible from a package manager, the latest ansible.cfg should be present in /etc/ansible, possibly
+If installing Ansible from a package manager, the latest ansible.cfg should be present in /etc/ansible, possibly
 as a ".rpmnew" file (or other) as appropriate in the case of updates.

 If you have installed from pip or from source, however, you may want to create this file in order to override